The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s The Dead (racing green, chilli red) (signed) from 2009, in Foil Block, is estimated to be worth between £3,850 and £5,500.
-This artwork has an auction history of one sale on 6th June 2018.
-The current owner can benefit from the rarity of this piece, as it has not appeared at auction in the last 12 months.
+The value of Damien Hirst's The Dead (racing green, chilli red) (signed) is estimated to be worth between £3,650 and £5,500.
+This foil block artwork, created in 2009, has shown consistent value growth since its first sale in June 2018.
+This is a rare artwork with an auction history of one sale.
 The edition size of this artwork is limited to 15.

 Meaning & Analysis